-The major advantage of molded polyurethanes over rubber is their abrasion resistance.
+The major advantage of polyurethane molded products over rubber is their abrasion resistance.
 It is the combination of high tear resistance and a high module that gives polyurethanes this advantage.

 Most metals are much heavier than polyurethanes.
+Polyurethanes have elastomeric properties.
 This makes polyurethanes much easier to handle and cheaper to use.

 Noise level is minimized because polyurethanes tend to absorb sound.
 Polyurethanes can surpass metals in many situations, especially where components are exposed to abrasive materials.
 Polyurethane’s resistance to corrosion gives another significant advantage over metals.

 Another important advantage is that parts of polyurethane are cheaper to manufacture than metal parts.
-Welding and other machining of metal parts – which can be avoided when using polyurethane – are both time consuming and expensive.
+Welding and another machining of metal parts – which can be avoided when using polyurethane – are both time-consuming and expensive.

-As with the aforementioned materials, the most important advantage of polyurethanes over plastic is their abrasion resistance.
+As with the aforementioned materials, the most important advantage of Polyurethane Molded Products over plastic is their abrasion resistance.
 This is because polyurethanes have elastomeric properties that plastic lacks.

 This leads to another advantage of polyurethanes, namely elastomeric memory.
 Polyurethanes usually return to their original shape if stretched.
 Since polyurethanes are elastomeric, they are not brittle as plastic.
 Even in the highest durometer areas, polyurethanes remain elastomeric.